PKua007/rampack/doc/input-file.md

 * ***observables_out*** (*= None*)

-  Name of the file where observable snapshots will be stored every `snapshot_every` cycles.
+  String with a name of the file where values of `observables` in the `snapshot` scope snapshots will be stored every `snapshot_every` cycles.

 * ***bulk_observables*** (*= []*)

-  The array of bulk observables that will be computed in the averaging phase.
+  The Array of bulk observables that will be computed in the averaging phase.
 Bulk observables are more complex than normal observables, thus they are stored in separate files specified by `bulk_observables_out_pattern`.
 They are gathered and averaged in the averaging phase every `averaging_every` cycles.
 See [Observables](observables.md) for more information and a full list of available bulk observables.